-- An earned baccalaureate degree and master's degree or the equivalent from an accredited institution of higher education with a grade point average in upper division and graduate study of 3.0 or above; - Official score report for the GRE or MAT taken within five years of application date; - Sufficient preparation and experience engaging learners to benefit from the program; - Three letters of professional reference that document demonstrated educational leadership potential and skills including successful experience in school, postsecondary, community, and/or policy leadership (replacement s for master's reference forms):

-a) A reference from supervisor, administrator, etc. to whom the candidate reports, (required) and
+- An earned baccalaureate degree and master's degree or the equivalent from an accredited institution of higher education with a grade point average in upper division and graduate study of 3.0 or above; - Official score report for the GRE or MAT taken within five years of application date; - · Sufficient preparation and experience engaging learners to benefit from the program; - Three letters of professional reference that document demonstrated educational leadership potential and skills including successful experience in school, postsecondary, community and/or policy leadership (replacements for master's reference forms): - A reference from supervisor, administrator, etc. to whom the candidate reports, (required) and - Two other references from those detailed below: b. - A reference from someone who can speak to the applicant's character and work ethic, - 2.
+A reference from a colleague with whom the candidate has worked in a professional capacity for at least two years, or - 3.
+A reference from someone who has benefited from the candidate's work;

-- b) Two other references from those detailed below: - 1) A reference from someone who can speak to the applicant's character and work ethic, - 2) A reference from a colleague with whom the candidate has worked in a professional capacity for at least two years, or - 3) A reference from someone who has benefited from the candidate's work; - Sufficient preparation and experience engaging learners to benefit from the program - Demonstrated academic excellence, problem-solving ability, and an interest in critically assessing and bringing about improvements within current organizational or educational policies and practices through an artifact such as one of the following items.
-A copy of this artifact should be brought to the interview:
+- Sufficient preparation and experience engaging learners to benefit from the program - Demonstrated academic excellence, problemsolving ability and an interest in critically assessing and bringing about improvements within current organizational or educational policies and practices through an artifact such as one of the following items.
+A copy of this artifact should be submitted one week prior to the interview: - A master's thesis. - A project planned and implemented by the candidate, - An action research project, c. - d.
+A school improvement plan headed by the candidate. - A published book or article, or - f.
+Other similar evidence (A copy of this artifact should be submitted one week prior to the interview)

-a) A master's thesis,

-- b) A project planned and implemented by the candidate, - c) An action research project, - d) A school improvement plan headed by the candidate. - e) A published book or article, or - f) Other similar evidence (A copy of this artifact should be brought to the interview) - Written personal statements (replacements for the master's personal statement) - a) A faith statement, and - b) A statement of purpose reflecting an understanding of the challenges facing leaders in organiza tions and educational institutions; and - A personal interview conducted by a panel chosen by the College of Education.
+- Written personal statements (replacements for the master's personal statement) - A faith statement and - b.
+A statement of purpose for why the student wishes to pursue an Ed.D. degree, including discussion of the challenges facing leaders of learning organizations; and - A personal interview conducted by a panel chosen by the College of Education.